cicbaltic/scores2/README.md

     cf push "${CF_APP}" -n [application_name] -c "node server/app.js"
     ```
 7. You may now create a new event with the admin account that you created in steps 3 and 4.

+## Usage
+### Roles
+The application has the following roles:
+1. Administrator - creates events and assigns organizers.
+2. Organizer - curates events by adding event details, voting type (for judges or open to public), creates teams and voting criteria, assigns judges.
+3. Judge - assesses teams according to provided criteria.
+4. Anonymous - if public voting enabled, assess teams according to provided criteria (no registration needed).